 The LG NANO90 has a mediocre contrast ratio, which we expect from an IPS panel.
 Blacks look gray when viewed in the dark.
 The local dimming feature doesn't improve the contrast much with our test pattern because it seems to turn all the dimming zones on.
 However, it improves the contrast in real content; we measured a full-white and a full-black screen and got a contrast of 52250:1.
 This number isn't representative of real content either but confirms that the local dimming can turn off the LED backlighting with a full-black screen.

-The LG NANO90 has good SDR brightness, a nice improvement from the LG NANO90 2020.
+The LG NANO90 has good SDR brightness, a nice improvement from the LG NANO90 2020, but it's not as bright as the LG QNED90.
 It gets bright enough with real content to fight glare in most rooms.
 Brightness varies just a bit between our different test windows, and small highlights are dimmer than the rest due to frame dimming.

 We tested SDR brightness after calibration in the 'Expert (Dark space, night)' Picture Mode with Color Temperature set to 'Warm 50', LED Local Dimming to 'Medium', and Panel Brightness to its max.